They are languages, ways of understanding, that go beyond the material and the literal.

 Elinor telling a story at the Eskdalemuir Hub, April 2016

-Whether in performance, or as a guide into mystery, Elinor tells traditional tales with a sparkle of wonder, and creates new stories and songs from artefacts, real lives, and landscapes.
+Elinor tells traditional tales with a sparkle of wonder, creates new stories and songs from artefacts, real lives, and landscapes, and acts as a mentor to individuals and groups exploring their own inner worlds and the stories they tell.